Dr. James Tupper

 .

-3. Occupation: Attorney with offices at 74 Broad Street. in 1861 in Charleston, Charleston, SC.
+3. Occupation: Attorney with offices at 74 Broad Street.
+In 1861 in Charleston, Charleston, SC.
 9 The 1861 Charleston Census recorded:

 74 Broad Street, brick, office of James Tupper, owner.